airinnova/model-framework/README.rst

 Vision
 ======

 This *Python* package provides two classes (``FeatureSpec()`` and ``ModelSpec()``) to build simple, understandable and consistent user interfaces for (physics) models.
 A *model* is made up of *features*, and each feature is made up of *properties*.
-The model *developer* defines the *model* using specifications of model *features* and specifications of feature *properties* (user input).
+The *developer* defines the *model* using specifications of model *features* and feature *properties* (user input).

 The end-user of the final model object can only interact with safe "setter" and "getter" methods of the specified model object.
 Due to the small number of simple methods which follow a clear "key-value paradigm" the model API is very easy to learn and to document.
-As a model developer, you can easily enforce user-input checks to avoid incorrect data.
+As a model developer, you can easily enforce user-input checks to avoid invalid data.
 Expected input is defined in a simple schema format, and user-input checks are performed when data entered by the user.

 Basic system
 ------------